Otaku Elf: Reception

 Alex Henderson of Anime Feminist reviewed the first episode, stating that the series understands the importance of having "endearing character dynamics and deeper themes", with Elda not only loving gaming, but has a "deep sense of care for the community" she cares for, and described it as a supernatural comedy with silliness grounded in characters that are not "one-off jokes", without any fan service.

+Burkeley Hermann of Pop Culture Maniacs appreciated the "slice-of-life nature" of the anime, stating how that "makes it different from magic-themed series such as Healer Girl and Management of a Novice Alchemist."